puppeteer/puppeteer/docs/troubleshooting.md

 ## Setting Up Chrome Linux Sandbox

-In order to protect host environment from untrusted web content, Chrome uses [multiple layers of sandboxing](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/linux_sandboxing.md).
-For this to work properly, host should be configured first; if there's no good Sandbox for Chrome to use, it will crash with `No usable sandbox!` error.
+In order to protect the host environment from untrusted web content, Chrome uses [multiple layers of sandboxing](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/linux_sandboxing.md).
+For this to work properly, the host should be configured first.
+If there's no good sandbox for Chrome to use, it will crash with the error `No usable sandbox!`.

-If you **absolutely trust** the content you open in Chrome, you can launch Chrome with `--no-sandbox` argument and go on:
+If you **absolutely trust** the content you open in Chrome, you can launch Chrome with the `--no-sandbox` argument:

 ```js
 const browser = await puppeteer.launch({args: ['--no-sandbox', '--disable-setuid-sandbox']});
 ```

-> **NOTE**: Running without sandbox is **strongly discouraged**.
-Consider configuring sandbox instead.
+> **NOTE**: Running without a sandbox is **strongly discouraged**.
+Consider configuring a sandbox instead.

-There are 2 ways to configure Chromium Sandbox:
+There are 2 ways to configure a sandbox in Chromium.

 ### [recommended] Enable [user namespace cloning](http://man7.org/linux/man-pages/man7/user_namespaces.7.html)

-User namespace cloning is supported only by modern kernels.
+User namespace cloning is only supported by modern kernels.
 Unprivileged user namespaces are generally fine to enable, but in some cases they open up more kernel attack surface for (unsandboxed) non-root processes to elevate to kernel privileges.